 I shall never go back to pre-packaged foods again.
 This has been the most amazing time.
 I have a new home near the sea with new friends and a whole new hobby that’s complicated enough to keep me busy for years to come.
 How marvelous!
 I’m sounding so very twee.
 Before you know it, I’ll have married Ted, bought an old farmhouse somewhere and start to raise pigs.
 It’s a frightening thought.

-I heard one of online casinos shut down this week.
-But I think it never really got off the ground.
+From freespinsnodepositnowager.com I heard that some online casinos would be shutting down this week.
+Must be some of the smaller online casinos which I think never really got off the ground.
 BGO casino contacted me this week for a year’s worth of images.
 I wonder if they need any new content written?
+I just finished writing a very in depth online casino review for the casino leovegas.
+If you want to read what I just wrote then you can read it here leovegas review.
 Should Ted and I start our own company?
 Growing herbs creates growing thoughts.
 It’s going to be an exciting year!

 Once the peas started coming in I started looking up recipes.
 However, after the realization that I don’t particularly like pea soup or even peapods in a stir-fry, I came to the understanding that I will not eat the two large bags of vegetable that my gloriously growing vines have produced!
 Then there’s the line of tomatoes on my kitchen window sill that are ripening.
 I love pasta with a nice marinara, but I am only one person.
 Teddy shared some of his aubergine and together we made the most marvelous parmesan, but for real?

 So, I took some of the produce downstairs to Gladys.
 She loves pea soup.
 And to cook!
 Yesterday she rang me up and asked me to stop by.
 She created this wonderful casserole with all our veg in it.
 OMG!
 And she had made enough that both Teddy and I had plenty for two or three meals apiece.